websemantics/builder-extension/README.md

 This command also supports `--shared` and `--migrate` options.
 More addon templates will be available shortly.

-#### Clear
+#### Clear Template & Cache

-This command will clear the Builder cache and delete all downloaded templates and local cache.
+This command will clear the Builder cache and delete all downloaded templates.

 ```bash
 php artisan builder:clear